 Carcinoma of the rete testis, which is a part of the testicles

 This article provides information only on seminoma and non-seminoma of the testicles in men who have reached puberty.
 Testicular cancer is uncommon in those who have not yet reached puberty.
-Childhood testicular cancer is managed differently than cancer in teenagers who have been through puberty and adult men.
+Childhood testicular cancer that occurs before puberty is treated differently than cancer that develops after puberty in teenagers and adults.

 Other types of cancer, such as lymphoma and leukemia, occasionally spread to the testicles.
 To find out more about cancer that started in another part of the body and spread to the testicles, read about that specific type of cancer.

 Looking for More of an Introduction?

 If you would like more of an introduction, explore the following item.
 Please note that this link will take you to another section on Cancer.Net:

 The next section in this guide is Statistics.
 It helps explain the number of people who are diagnosed with testicular cancer and general survival rates.
 Use the menu to choose a different section to read in this guide.